 Do you know what non-scale victories are?
-Here are NSVs you can be proud of right now!
-Celebrate!
+Here are NSVs you can be proud of right now.
+Celebrate with me!
+I started this blog with Siteground so that I can celebrate all of the ups and downs of my own weight loss journey.
+Enjoy!

 Hi friends, and welcome to my big non-scale victories list!